MichalMrena/DecisionDiagrams/README.md

 ```

 #### Using diagrams
 Now that we have the diagram of the function we can do something with it.
-Since the diagram is basically function we can evaluate it for given values of variables.
+Since the diagram is basically a function we can evaluate it for given values of variables.
 As you can see, these values can be specified in different ways.
 It is up to you which one you pick. `get_value` returns either `0` (false) or `1` (true).
 ```C++
 auto const val0 = m.get_value(f, std::array  {0, 1, 1, 0, 1});
 auto const val1 = m.get_value(f, std::vector {0, 1, 1, 0, 1});